MastaKoch/homework1/README.md

 As shown above, the original CSS code is very repetitive and could definitely use some condensing.
 See below for results.

 <img width="598" alt="new-css" src="https://user-images.githubusercontent.com/72670039/97046381-4802c580-1545-11eb-890e-a2d675c3fefe.png">

+Just to clarify, these two codes accomplish the same thing.
+The differentiating factor is the readability between the lengthy original CSS and the new-and-improved CSS code.